-The “Fort Worth, Handley, and Dallas paved boulevard” through the subdivision (“finest paved boulevard in state”) is now Lancaster Street.
-And the “Fort Worth and Dallas Highway” is now Panola Street.
+In this ad of April 26, 1914 the developer boasted of cement sidewalks, “pure artesian water,” “city conveniences” but no city sweltering.
+The “Fort Worth, Handley, and Dallas paved boulevard” through the subdivision (“finest paved boulevard in state”) is now Lancaster Avenue.
+And the “Fort Worth and Dallas Highway” is now Panola Avenue.

-Beacon Hill was “the beauty spot on the interurban,” the developer boasted: No lot was more than seven hundred feet from the double-track interurban line.
+Beacon Hill, subdivision developer Gaines B. Turner furthermore boasted, was “the beauty spot on the interurban”: No lot was more than seven hundred feet from the double-track interurban line.
 Fifty-eight interurban cars a day would whisk homeowners to Fort Worth or Dallas.

 Indeed, as this 1920 Rogers map shows, the Virginia Place interurban stop was at Mount View Avenue.
 (Map from Pete Charlton’s “The Lost Antique Maps of Texas: Fort Worth & Tarrant County, Volume 2” CD.)

-In another ad Turner boasted “no city taxes, no typhoid fever, no city evil influences.”
-The “no city taxes” boast didn’t last long.
+In another ad Turner boasted that Beacon Hill had “no city taxes, no typhoid fever, no city evil influences to make you ask where is my wandering boy or girl tonight” (mercy!).
+But the “no city taxes” boast didn’t last long.
 By 1920, as the Rogers map shows, Beacon Hill was in the city limits.

 And see the Tarrant County Orphans Home in the upper-left corner at Collard and Lancaster?

-Later in June 1914 the school would become Texas Woman’s College.
-In 1934 Texas Woman’s College would become Texas Wesleyan College, which in 1989 would become Texas Wesleyan University.
+Later in June 1914 the school would become “Texas Woman’s College.”
+In 1934 Texas Woman’s College would become “Texas Wesleyan College,” which in 1989 would become ‘Texas Wesleyan University.”